glennhelgesen/glennhelgesen1/content/authors/admin/_index.md

 - Visitors
 ---

 As an Logistics Consultant working with two of Norway’s largest automated wholesaling warehouses I have my key experience in the development and design of WMS and WCS systems within supply chains.
 Besides working with analytical tasks in this profession, I also like to build and develop machine learning models and create data visualizations using various programming tools on my own.

-This will also be the primary focus for this blog.
+This will also be the primary focus for this page.

 Main languages used for analysis will be Python and SQL.